inmanta/inmanta-core/docs/dashboard/dashboard.rst

 Let's go over what some of these buttons do:

-1. The inmanta "home" button: takes you back to this page.
-2. List of created projects: Lists all existing projects.
-   Clicking on the name of a project will take you to its page.
-3. Project delete button:
-   Deletes the project and all the environments it contains.
-   This will delete the history and environments, but it will not purge the system of changes made or managed by inmanta.
-4. Report an issue:
-   If you run into any issues/bugs, this button will take you to github with the "new issue" page open for the inmanta repository.
 5. Environment navigation button:
-   Displays a list of projects and their environmentes.
+   Displays a list of projects and their environments.
    Allows for navigate to any environment, by simply clicking it's name.
 6. Create new project button:
    This will take you through the creation of a new project and the creation of its first environment.
 7. Green checkmark:
-   This will take you to the orchestrator status page, displaying all sorts of usefull information about the orchestrator instance.
+   This will take you to the orchestrator status page, displaying all sorts of useful information about the orchestrator instance.
+   If the dashboard loses connection tot eh server, this green checkmark will tun in to a red cross.

 Create a new project
 --------------------